Shopping is a whole new experience when you live in the Arctic.

 When I say groceries are subsidized, I’m talking about Nutrition North.
 It’s a federal government subsidy program provided to retailers and suppliers that offsets the cost of a variety of perishable and nutritious food items shipped here by air.

-Recently, due to public outrage, publicity and due to foot shortages, this subsidy has also been available to other grocery suppliers in both the North and the south.
+Recently, due to public outrage, publicity and due to food shortages, this subsidy has also been available to other grocery suppliers in both the North and the south.

 Which means, I can order food from a qualifying grocery store or farm in Ottawa, have it shipped to me via air cargo and pay a little less than buying here, and the qualifying grocery store or farm in in Ottawa could collect the subsidy.
 Odd, isn’t it?
 But, I do take advantage of this to get better grade beef, a certain something that I can’t buy here, or to buy drinks for my teens at a much cheaper price.
 This type of shopping requires a lot of organization, you really have to have internet connection and online accounts to shop this way, you need a credit card and you need a car to pick up your shipment from the Air Cargo too.
 So, there are obvious obstacles and it’s not for everyone.